jefflester/minitrino/readme.md

 Notice that the build context for the Dockerfile and the volume we mount to the Starburst Presto service are not relative to the `elasticsearch/` directory––it is relative to the parent directory which houses the top-level `docker-compose.yml` file.
 Also notice the label––this label will be used to identify resources related to testing suite so that the client commands actually work.

 ### Presto Dockerfile
-The Presto CLI was removed in some Starburst Docker images starting sometime around late 323-e and 332-e.
-Instead of pulling a vanilla Starburst image, we toss in some extra configuration sugar by basing an image build off of a Starburst image, downloading the version's Presto CLI JAR file, and adding a Bash alias command.
-This ensures that one can invoke `presto` from inside the Presto container, and it will bring up the Presto CLI.
-This has been verified as compatible as far back as early 312-e images.

-Additionally, the Dockerfile gives the `presto` user root privileges for commands that require sudo in bootstrap scripts.
+Minipresto modifies the Starburst Presto Docker image by adding the Presto CLI to the image, as well as by providing `sudo` to the `presto` user.
+This is required for certain bootstrap scripts (i.e. using `yum` to install packages in a Presto container for a module).
+This image is compatible with Starburst Presto images back to version `332-e.0`.

 -----

 ## Adding New Modules (Tutorial)
-Adding new modules is relatively simple, but there are a few important guidelines to follow to ensure compatibility with the `minipresto` CLI.
+Adding new modules is relatively simple, but there are a few important guidelines to follow to ensure compatibility with the Minipresto CLI.
 The design rules are the same for both catalogs and security modules.
-The best way to demonstrate this process is through a tutorial, so let's add a new catalog module for Postgres.
+The best way to demonstrate this process is through a tutorial.
+The example below demonstrates the process of creating a new catalog module for Postgres.

 ### Create the Relevant Directory
-Since we are creating a new catalog, we will create a directory in the `modules/catalog/` directory.
+Create the module's directory in the `modules/catalog/` directory:

 ```sh
 mkdir lib/modules/catalog/postgres/